dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-development/dotnet-development-docker-compose.md

 *Consider this to be a .NET companion to the [Dapr Self-Hosted with Docker Guide]({{ ref self-hosted-with-docker.md }}))*.

 `docker-compose` is a CLI tool included with Docker Desktop that you can use to run multiple containers at a time.

-`docker-compose` is a way to automate the lifecycle of multiple containers together, and offers a development experience similar to a production environment for applications targeting Kubernetes.
+It is a way to automate the lifecycle of multiple containers together, and offers a development experience similar to a production environment for applications targeting Kubernetes.

 **Pro:** Since `docker-compose` manages containers for you, you can make dependencies part of the application definition and stop the long-running containers on your machine.